National Centre for Citizenship and the Law (NCCL)

 10.30 - 17.00

-The National Centre for Citizenship and the Law is the education provider for Galleries of Justice Museum.
-Based at Nottingham’s old courthouse and gaol, there are many ways to explore the Galleries of Justice Museum, with free exhibitions, audio and performance led tours and a themed café.
+The National Centre for Citizenship and the Law (NCCL) is part of the registered charity the Egalitarian Trust.
+NCCL delivers curriculum-linked interactive educational programmes in courtrooms across the UK including at the Galleries of Justice Museum.
+Based at Nottingham’s old courthouse and gaol, there are many ways to explore the Galleries of Justice Museum, with free exhibitions, audio and performance led tours and a variety of learning activities.

 0115 952 0555